Googlebot has to visit websites, crawl through the content, and index them to provide users with the most relevant search results.

-They may not be as consistent with updates and crawling as Google, but they can still prove valuable as valuable resources when you need to access deleted or geo-blocked web page content.
+They may not be as consistent with updates and crawling as Google, but they can still prove valuable resources to find cached pages when you need to access deleted or geo-blocked web page content.

 There are dozens of web archiving initiatives, and we are unable to list them all out here.
 Here are a few further examples:

 Google Cache is a powerful resource to have at your disposal.